joannakl/cs102/projects/project5_mountain.markdown

 you will get a zero on the assignment.
 Make sure that you are submitting functioning and documented code, even if it is not a complete implementation so that you can get partial credit.

-If the program does not adhere to the specification, the grade will be low and will depend on how easy it is to figure out what the program is doing and how to work with it.
+If the program does not adhere to the specifications, the grade will be low and will depend on how easy it is to figure out what the program is doing and how to work with it.

 The grade will be determined by several factors:
-- 50 points: class correctness: correct behavior of the program in many different input files
+- 50 points for class correctness: correct behavior of the program in many different input files
-- 20 points: design and the implementation of your code
+- 20 points for design and the implementation of your code
-- 10 points: efficient implementation
-   (this will be determined by a code review)
+- 10 points for efficient implementation  (this will be determined by a code review)
 - 20 points: proper documentation, program style and format of submission (this will be determined by a code review)